 The AIACC is an association of individual members.
 The members of the AIA California Council include Members, Members-Emeritus, Associates, Students, and Allied members.
 Beginning in 1997, the AIACC began a new membership category called “Allied” member.
 The AIACC also offers free membership to students who are members of their local AIAS chapter or their local AIA chapter, whichever opportunities exist.
 If neither chapter is available in the area, the student is still eligible for free student membership at the AIACC.

 Vision and Purpose

 The AIA California Council’s purpose is to “give unified representation in all statewide matters affecting the architectural profession within the State of California.”
 (From the Articles of Incorporation).
 Located in Sacramento close to the state capitol, the AIACC’s primary mission is to advocate on behalf of architects and the architectural profession to the Legislature and state regulatory boards and agencies.

-At the state level there are three governing bodies.
-In total, they equal 59 members.
-They include the The Board of Directors comprised of The Council of Officers which has 43 directors (members are represented by one or more directors per chapter based proportionally on the size of the chapter), four California regional representatives who sit on the National Board of Directors, two Associate Directors (one from southern California and one from northern California) and a Student Director.
-Second are the AIACC Officers, also known as the Executive Committee, or ExCom.
+At the state level the governing body is comprised of three groups, totaling 58 members.
+They include the Board of Directors comprised of 42 directors (members are represented by one or more directors per chapter based proportionally on the size of the chapter).
+Secondly are the ex-officio officers consisting of three California regional representatives who sit on the National AIA Strategic Council, and three representatives on the Academy for Emerging Professionals, Council of Advisors (YAF Director and Student Director).
+Finally, are the AIACC Officers, also known as the Executive Committee, or ExCom.
 Their offices are as follows: